Preschool Fine Motor Skills Activities

 Valentine's Day mouse bookmark

-Paper plate bunny craft
+Paper cup bunny craft

 Easy jellyfish craft